ifip-summerschool/ifip-summerschool.github.io/_pages/toast.md

 (Room: SMALLTALK, Session Chair: (to be found))

-*16:15 Reception at Uni Oslo*
+*16:30 Reception at Uni Oslo*

-After the last session, we will have a small get-together with (non-alcoholic) drinks at the conference site.
+After the last session, we will have a small get-together at the conference site.

-The evening is free to mingle and explore the city, but for those interested, a joint visit to the [Munch Museum](https://www.munchmuseet.no/en/) can be arranged (not included in conference fee).
+The evening is free to mingle and explore the city.

 ### Wednesday, Aug 9th, 2023